A Guide to Storage for AI Workloads

 Optimizing Storage for AI

-In general, any type of storage can support AI workloads.
+In general, any storage type can support AI workloads.
 To perform optimally, however, AI tools and services benefit from storage that delivers the following capabilities:

 High I/O rates, which allow AI workloads to process data faster.